 * Jon Fisher: UNINHABITED OCEAN ISLANDS (1999) -- If you want to get away from it all, this is a book you could consult.
 Didn't realize there were so many islands in the Pacific once used by the military and now uninhabited.
 One of them has been bulldozed and shaped to look JUST LIKE an aircraft carrier.
 The maps were not as detailed as I'd hoped.
 A full-color "atlas"-type edition of this book would be well worth the price.
 The descriptions of some of these places make them sound like they'd be interesting to visit.
 Some prices for the properties are even included.

-* M. Harry: THE MUCKRAKER'S MANUAL (1980/1984) -- I thought Harry's guide to investigative reporting might teach me all the areas in which I'd unknowingly made mistakes.
+* M. Harry: THE MUCKRAKER'S MANUAL (1980/1984) -- I thought Harry's guide to investigative reporting might teach me all the areas in which I'd unknowingly made mistakes as a reporter.
 Unfortunately, most of his advice is very basic: Everyone has dirt on them, and if you're careful, organized and never give up, you can get your hands on that information.
 Well, duh.
 I didn't learn much.